terencezl/terencezl.github.io/_posts/2023-06-06-a-week-of-pyo3-rust-numpy.md

         mut np_vectors: PyReadwriteArrayDyn<f32>,
     ) -> PyResult<usize> {
         // First collect bytes in a Rust-native vector.
-        // We can't release the GIL here because we are dealing with a Python object. let mut raw_list: Vec<&[u8]> = vec![];
+        // We can’t release the GIL here because we are dealing with a Python object. let mut raw_list: Vec<&[u8]> = vec![];
         for item in iter {
             raw_list.push(item?.downcast::<PyBytes>()?.as_bytes());